wdi-atx-11/js-functions/README.md

 - Accept credit card numbers as input and output (return) the credit card company that is associated with the card.
 - Accept a string (words, letters, or any type of text) as input and output (return) the same string with all of the A's capitalized.

-With a partner, at the board, draw a model of one of the above functions.

 <details>
-  <summary></summary>
+  <summary>With a partner, at the board, draw a model of one of the above functions.</summary>
   <p>![image](https://cloud.githubusercontent.com/assets/6520345/17683207/d55e5fda-6305-11e6-93e2-fdd72a87f81a.png)</p>
 </details>